pzembrod/cc64/File-formats.md

 Since the advent of ANS Forth in 1994, regular text files have been standardized as the preferred form of Forth sources, and they seem to be the more common from now.
-UltraFORTH  isn't ANS compliant (yet) and doesn't support text source files, but I hacked together a simplified version of the ANS word include; it lives in cc64src1.d64/fth blocks 132-135.
-I'm so far only using this for top-level build scripts, basically replacements for top-level load screens, but my plan, going forward, is to move more and more of cc64's source into text files and build from there.
+UltraForth 3.82 isn't ANS compliant, but I hacked together a simplified version of the ANS word INCLUDE; it lived in cc64src1.d64/fth blocks 132-135 in v05/src.
+Initially using this only for top-level build scripts, basically replacements for top-level load screens, I have, in the step from v05 to v06, moved all of cc64's sources into text files from which it is now built.
+And as of v07, the INCLUDE implementation now comes from the core VolksForth 3.90 to which it has been ported.
+See [Versions](Versions.md) for details.